timweh/MEMSA/README.md

 This tool was developed for MacOS and Linux.
 In order to built it, the gcc compiler needs to be installed.

-## Installation

-In order for the tool to be used, [slaMEM](https://github.com/fjdf/slaMEM) needs to be installed into the slaMEM directory and [MAFFT](https://mafft.cbrc.jp/alignment/software/) into the mafft directory.
-In order to install independencies and create all required subdirectories, the setup.sh script needs to be called before running MEMSA for the first time.

-## Usage
+## Manual

-The tool takes two fasta files as input.
-One is the reference file and must contain a single sequence.
-All other sequences to be aligned go into the input file.
+The tool can be executed by putting a single sequence in the reference FASTA-file and putting the all other sequences to be aligned in the input FASTA-file.
 The reference sequence can be picked arbitrarily from the dataset, as the choice of the reference does not affect the alignment.

-### Input

-### Output

-### Command Line Arguments

-The code can be executed by putting an arbitrary reference sequence in the reference.fa file and putting the other sequences to be aligned in the input.fa file.
-The generated alignment will be written into the alignment.fa file.
+The generated alignment will be written into the output file.

-To run MEMSA for the provided example files and default parameters, just run `./memsa`

-### Manual

-#### Install
+### Install
 ```bash
 ./install.sh
 ```

+The installation script downloads the required dependencies [slaMEM](https://github.com/fjdf/slaMEM) and [MAFFT](https://mafft.cbrc.jp/alignment/software/) and builds an executable from the source code.

-#### Usage
+### Usage
 ```bash
 ./memsa <options>
 ```

+To run MEMSA for the provided example files and default parameters, just run `./memsa`

-##### Options:
+#### Options:
-- `s`   : minimum seed length (default=20)
+- `-s`   : minimum seed length (default=20)
-- `g`   : maximum merge gap (default=1)
+- `-g`   : maximum merge gap (default=1)
-- `r`   : reference file name (default="reference.fa")
+- `-r`   : reference file name (default="reference.fa")
-- `i`   : input file name (default="input.fa")
+- `-i`   : input file name (default="input.fa")
-- `o`   : output file name (default="alignment.fa")
+- `-o`   : output file name (default="alignment.fa")

-##### Example:
+#### Example:
 ```bash
 ./memsa
 ./memsa -s 50 -g 0